April 4, 2025

 Helping keep children safe

-The Injury Prevention Program at Monroe Carell Jr. Children’s Hospital at Vanderbilt is a nationally recognized program aimed at reducing traumatic injuries among children, while promoting safe behaviors in the community.
+The Injury Prevention Program at Monroe Carell Jr. Children’s Hospital at Vanderbilt is a nationally recognized program that aims to reduce traumatic injuries among children, and promote safe behaviors in the community.
 Parents can learn more about ATV safety for their children and more at the program’s website.